 Project overruns are a regular occurrence in construction.
 Statistically, around 85% of projects clock in over budget due to some combination of poor planning, uninformed estimation, or a lasting commitment to analog processes.

 Whatever the cause, overages shouldn’t be dismissed as the norm.
-Arming yourself with the right tools and information can help you beat these staggering odds with planning, communications, and accessible insights.
+Arming yourself with the right tools and information can help you beat these staggering odds with planning, communications, and accessible insights, especially when your project goes over budget.

 Here, we’ll go over some of the common reasons for budget overruns, as well as how to course-correct and prevent them from happening in the future.